Your trip to Vista Verde is coming up soon!

 TRAIL RIDES: The amazing amount of snow we receive in the winter months makes for a beautiful setting to take a tour on horseback around the ranch on a snow packed trail.
 Trail rides last about 1 hour to ensure riders don’t get too cold while sitting on horseback out in the snow.
 The winter trail rides are walk-only, as the horses can slip and fall at faster gaits on the snow.

 HORSEMANSHIP CLINICS: Another exciting opportunity through our equine program is to further your understanding of these amazing creatures.
 One of the main themes of our clinics is to think about the horses’ perspective on life.
 Why do they act the way they do?
 Just how perceptive are they?
 Join us in one of our clinics and find out!

 Our Horsemanship Clinics are a great way to learn more about communicating with your horse, proper riding techniques and new skills on horseback.
 There are a variety of options with the clinics, from a basic orientation to more advance riding theory and techniques.

 The Horsemanship Duo offers an opportunity for variety in your time with the horses.
-For beginners and first-time guests, the Duo starts with a 1 hour orientation in the Indoor arena followed by a trail ride around the ranch.
-After you have completed the initial orientation then you can chose to dive deeper into theory and more advance horse handling skills by taking part in the other Duo option that starts with a trail ride followed by a 1 hour horsemanship clinic focusing on next-level horse handling skills.
+For beginners and first-time guests, the Duo starts with a 1 hour Intro to Horsemanship in the Indoor arena followed by a trail ride around the ranch.
+After you have completed the initial Horsemanship clinic then the next day you ride you will dive deeper with the alternate Horsemanship Duo option that begins with a trail ride followed by a 1 hour horsemanship clinic focusing on next-level horse handling skills.

 SLEIGH RIDES: Each day we feed the herd with the big sleigh pulled by our team.
 The wranglers load the sleigh full with hay bales, and then you are welcome to jump on and help us toss the hay out to the horses, or just enjoy the ride!